Ho'adamah Fruits and Ha'eitz Berries

 That's why strawberries are Ha'adamah, because the strawberry bush is not like a tree, with branches and a trunk that stand all year long.

-Here are pictures of some other Ho’adamah fruits growing:
+Here is a picture of another kind of Ho'adamah fruits growing: